Course overview

 Course learning outcomes

-- Explain the function of diathroidal joints, and the function, design, limitations and failure mechanisms of artifical joints;
+- Explain the function of diarthroidal joints, and the function, design, limitations and failure mechanisms of artificial joints;

 - Explain the mechanical principles of fracture and spinal fixation, and compare/contrast associated implant design and action;

-- Undertake fundamental calculations in the areas of tissue, orthopaedic and injury biomechanics;
+- Undertake, and interpret the outcomes of, fundamental calculations in the areas of tissue, orthopaedic and injury biomechanics;

-- Demonstrate understanding of musculosketal tissue (e.g. bone, ligament, tendon, cartilage, disc) function, structure, microstructure and mechanics, and the relationships between these;
+- Demonstrate understanding of musculoskeletal tissue (e.g. bone, ligament, tendon, cartilage, disc) function, structure, microstructure and mechanics, and the relationships between these;

-- Evaluate the relevant literature and identify a clinical problem, and take the first steps towards formulating a research hypothesis and designing appropriate experimental methods/analytical models to test the hypothesis.
+- Critically evaluate the relevant literature or other information, identify a clinical problem related to biomechanics, take the first steps towards formulating a research hypothesis and design appropriate biomechanics experimental methods or analytical models to test the hypothesis.

 Degree list